NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 ## Using Singularity Overlays for Miniforge (Python & Julia)
 ### Preinstallation Warning
 :::warning
-If you have initialized Conda in your base environment, your prompt on Greene may show something like:
+If you have initialized Conda in your base environment, your prompt on Torch may show something like:
 ```sh
 (base) [NetID@log-1 ~]$
 ```